-- Restitution: It is common for individuals convicted of theft in Ohio to be required to pay restitution to the owners of the stolen property.
+- Restitution: It is common for individuals convicted of theft in Columbus to be required to pay restitution to the owners of the stolen property.
 Even if this is not part of your criminal punishment, you could face civil charges for your crime.
 The civil case could result in you having to pay back the value of the property taken.
 If you damaged the store or the merchandise during the crime, you may have to pay for this as well.

 - Community service: In addition to or instead of jail time and probation, you may have to complete a certain number of community service hours.
 You will have complete these hours through an approved agency and within a certain period of time, in addition to continuing school or work.
 Community service can be a great way to avoid jail time, which is why a petty theft attorney from LHA may seek this type of punishment during your shoplifting case.

 - A criminal record: Whether you are convicted of a misdemeanor or felony, you will have a criminal conviction on your background.
 This will be seen by employers, colleges and universities, loan providers and even landlords.
 A conviction for theft can make you look untrustworthy, making it difficult to obtain a good job, find an affordable place to live and pay for your schooling.

 - Barred from certain jobs and licenses: When you are convicted of theft, you may be entirely barred from working certain jobs such as in a bank or government agency.
 You may also have a much harder time being approved for a professional license such as what is needed to become an attorney or a doctor.
 One small mistake can make it difficult to start and advance your career.